mobile app bar

 Jan 23, 2026; Milwaukee, Wisconsin, USA; Milwaukee Bucks forward Giannis Antetokounmpo (34) walks from the court following the game against the Denver Nuggets at Fiserv Forum

-Teams want Giannis before February 6th, which is the deadline.
-All signs point towards that happening, because failing that, there could be issues with extending his contract.
+Teams want Giannis before the deadline on February 6.
+All signs point toward that happening, because if the Bucks fail in that, they could face issues extending his contract.

-“If this passes and we get to the offseason he can’t be extension eligible until likely January,” Marks said on ESPN.
+“If this passes and we get to the offseason, he can’t be extension eligible until likely January,” Marks said on ESPN.

-“So there is some type of urgency to get a deal done within the next week here,” Marks added.
+“So, there is some type of urgency to get a deal done within the next week here,” Marks added.

 About the author